American Canadian Tour: History

 In 1979, famed television and radio journalist Ken Squier and business partner Tom Curley formed the North Tour sanctioned by NASCAR for Late Model Sportsman-type cars.
 Stars of the day included New England drivers Beaver and Bobby Dragon, Dave Dion, and Dick McCabe; Canada’s Jean-Paul Cabana and Claude Leclerc; and invaders Robbie Crouch of Tampa, Florida and Chuck Bown of Portland, Oregon.
-With sponsorship from companies like Coors, Molson, Skoal, STP, Valvoline, and General Motors, the North Tour visited the short track showplaces of the northeastern U.S. and Canada: Vermont’s Thunder Road; Maine’s Oxford Plains Speedway, Connecticut's Stafford Springs and Thompson; Sanair Super Speedway near Montreal, Cayuga Speedway in Ontario, and Dover Downs International Speedway in Delaware.
+With sponsorship from companies like Coors, Molson, Skoal, STP, Valvoline, and General Motors, the North Tour visited the short track showplaces of the northeastern U.S. and Canada: Vermont’s Thunder Road; Maine’s Oxford Plains Speedway, Connecticut's Stafford Springs and Thompson; Sanair Super Speedway near Montreal, Jukasa Motor Speedway in Ontario, and Dover Motor Speedway in Delaware.
 Southern stars Butch Lindley, Bill Dennis, Harry Gant, and Tommy Ellis were frequent visitors to NASCAR North Tour events, along with national icons Bobby Allison, Buddy Baker, and Dale Earnhardt.

 After the NASCAR sanction dissolved at the end of 1985, Curley incorporated his roster of teams into the independent American-Canadian Tour in 1986 and made a total changeover from the NASCAR Late Model Sportsman to the Pro Stock cars used throughout the country.
 In 1987, Curley’s ACT aligned with Rex Robbins’ American Speed Association (ASA) of the Midwest and Bob Harmon’s All-Pro Series of the southeast, forming the Stock Car Connection.
 The SCC visited high-profile tracks in Cincinnati, Milwaukee, Nazareth, PA, and Nashville, and saw visitors that included Darrell Waltrip, Mark Martin, Bobby and Davey Allison, and Rusty and Kenny Wallace, along with short track legends Dick Trickle, Butch Miller, Mike Eddy, Bob Senneker, Steve Grissom, and Bobby Gill.